 Kevin Coyne, VP of Core Systems Engineering, Intrado

-CCA attendees will hear Chairman Wheeler’s unique perspective on the trends and policies before the FCC that may impact competitive carriers and the wireless industry as a whole.
+Roger Sherman is Acting Chief of the Wireless Telecommunications Bureau at the Federal Communications Commission.
+CCA attendees will hear his unique perspective on the trends and policies before the FCC that may impact competitive carriers and the wireless industry as a whole.

 Andrew Seybold Wireless University: Opportunities for LTE in Rural America (lunch break from 12:15 – 1:30pm)